aasthaaa13/Artificial-Intelligence-Project-2-DecodeLabs-Internship/README.md

 **Aastha**

-Artificial Intelligence Internship Project
+DecodeLabs - Artificial Intelligence Internship 2026

-2026

 ---

 ## ⭐ Acknowledgements

-This project was completed as part of the Artificial Intelligence Industrial Training Program and focuses on developing foundational machine learning skills through practical implementation.
+This project was completed as part of the Artificial Intelligence Industrial Training by **DecodeLabs** and focuses on developing foundational machine learning skills through practical implementation.